The definitive guide to making a digital magazine

 While magazine content doesn't need to be longform, there are some reasons to go long, which we outline in our guide to longform content.

-4. Avoid developer & web design bottlenecks
+4. Avoid developer and web design bottlenecks

 Lots of code